Promotion on our first morning Istanbul Bosphorus cruise taken during April-October.

 This completes your sightseeing of the major landmarks and historical monuments during your scenic Bosphorus cruise.

-The world’s narrowest strait connects the Black Sea with the Sea of Marmara (which is connected by the Dardanelles to the Aegean Sea, and thereby to the Mediterranean Sea).
+The world’s narrowest strait connects the Black Sea with the Sea of Marmara (which contains the Princes Islands and is connected by the Dardanelles to the Aegean Sea, and thereby to the Mediterranean Sea).

 The strait is 31 km (17 nautical miles) long, with a width of 3,329 m (1.798 nautical miles).